cah311/MERN-CRM/README.md

-# Technoligies used in this project, we used:
+# Technoligies used in this project:

 - MERN stack
   - MongoDB